larq/docs/docs/compute-engine/quickstart_android.md

     In case that you would like to make local changes to the LCE code or TensorFlow Lite binaries, you might wish to build the LCE Lite AAR locally.
     We provide a bash script to build the LCE Lite AAR.
-The bash script is only tested inside the LCE docker container.
-See the LCE [build guide](/compute-engine/build/) to setup the docker container.
+The bash script is only tested inside the LCE Docker container.
+See the LCE [build guide](/compute-engine/build/) to setup the Docker container.

-    Once the docker container is setup, run the following command from the LCE root directory inside the container:
+    Once the Docker container is setup, run the following command from the LCE root directory inside the container:

     ```bash